ParkinT/mastering_git/Course_Outline.md

 ### Section 3: The git Workflow under a Microscope

-Estimated Video Length: 12-15 mins
+Section Total Length: 28 minutes

 A close look at the git workflow and details of how git works.

-List of topics that will be covered in the section:
+List of topics covered in the section:

  - The Typical git Workflow
    - Most developers new to git fall into a standard pattern of use
  - Setting the Stage
  - The Commit – an intimate look
  - The git directory